Azgaar/cypresstest/README.md

 ## Usage

-Run `sender.js` to send a test email via gmail api and run cypress test in background mode.
+Run `index.js` to generate test email and send it via gmail api.
+Then run cypress test in background mode.
 You will need access token to use gmail api.
 I can send it separately or a new one can be generated (it will require manual step from my side):

 ```sh
 $ npm test